the-lodestone-project/2b2t-tools/README.md

 ## About <img src="https://github.com/the-lodestone-project/Lodestone/tree/main/assets/items/upscaled/writable_book.png" width="25" height="25">

-Lodestone is an incredibly powerful and flexible framework for building Minecraft bots of all kinds.
-Whether you’re new to Minecraft bot development or a seasoned pro, Lodestone provides all the tools you need to bring your bot ideas to life.
-Let’s dive into how to get up and running with Lodestone.
+Have you ever wondered what really goes on in the infamous and chaotic world of 2b2t, Minecraft's oldest anarchy server?
+Ever wished you could get rare insights into the players, places, events, and rich history that have defined this boundary-pushing community over the past decade?
+Our new 2b2t API gives you access to data and tools to satisfy your curiosity and enhance your experience with this one-of-a-kind server.

 ## Features